digitalservicebund/ris-norms/backend/README.md

 Go to [https://sonarcloud.io](https://sonarcloud.io/dashboard?id=digitalservicebund_ris-norms-backend) for the analysis results.

-### Javadoc comments check
+### JavaDoc comments check

-We aim to write Javadoc comments to at least all public classes and methods.
+We aim to write JavaDoc comments to at least all public classes and methods.
 To fulfill this goal we use checkstyle, which is integrated not only into gradle but into lefthook (pre-commit).

 To run a check locally: